Hidden Canvases: The Maritime Musical

 "I don't use business cards," I said.

 "You'll use these business cards.
-Order a box with nothing but my standard postcard on them in matte finish.
+Order a box of cards with nothing on them but my photograph of the S.S.
+United States on them.
 Then when you hand out the cards..."

 "Me!
 Why me?
 I'm not planning on running around the East Coast handing out business cards.
 I have a full-time job, disappointing you right here in Carolina."

-"I know you weren't planning it, but I also know that you'll do it for your Poopsie Wonder, won't you, sweetie?"
-She gave my hand a pat before continuing.
-"Your prospective museum curator will say, 'But your contact information isn't on here.'
-Then you write my number and website address on the card.
-That lets her know you don't do business with just anyone.
-Only certain people meet your standards, and she's one of them."
+“I know you didn’t plan on it, but you’ll do it for your Poopsie Wonder, won’t you, sweetie?”
+She patted my hand.
+“The museum curator will say, ‘But your contact information isn’t on here.’
+Then you add my number and website to the card.
+That shows her we don’t work with just anyone—only people who meet our standards.
+And she’s one of them.”

-"A lot of people prefer to tweet," I said, desperately seeking solid ground in this quicksand of marketing concepts.
+"A lot of people prefer to I-gram," I said, desperately seeking solid ground in this quicksand of marketing concepts.

-"Too chatty," she said, "Stay low-tech and it will set you apart."
+"Too chatty," she said, "Besides, staying low-tech will set me apart."

 "Ecaterina," I said, resorting to the formal address that means I'm about to put my foot down.
-"No offense, but I don't know where you're coming from with this.
-I can't picture someone from Houston, Texas handing out understated business cards."
+"No offense, but just what am I supposed to do with this Magic 8-Ball?"

-"I haven't figured that out yet," she said, "I just thought we should probably have one."
+"I haven't figured that out yet," she said, "I just thought it couldn't hurt to have one."

 The next few moments were filled with silence.
 Finally, I said, "Oh, I almost forgot.
 Your agent phoned a moment ago."